luigisaetta/meteostationsimulator/README.md

 - Java code implementing an MQTT subscriber
 - Javascript code, showing how to create a REST IoT proxy
 - a data file, containing real data taken from a "box" full of sensors
+- all libraries needed to compile and run the Java code

 to use this code you need:
 - access to an **Oracle IoT Cloud Service** instance